How to enter

 One of the first things to consider when you start your project is our assessment criteria – the different things that our judges will consider when scoring your project.

 The main advice from judges is for competitors to provide as much relevant information as possible.
-We understand that recent restrictions may impact students’ ability to fully complete their projects and judges will bear this in mind when judging projects.
+Remember, your project does not need to be finished to enter The Competition.
+We understand that restrictions may impact students’ ability to fully complete their projects, and judges will bear this in mind when reviewing your work.

 The questions under each section are simply prompts to get you thinking about each step of your project, not a checklist!